 Strengthening Underserved People: with LGBTQ events and groups for youth and seniors, and strategies to promote wellness and needed HIV prevention, LGBTQ Connection creates programs and builds community so that LGBTQ people live healthier, more connected lives.

 Mobilizing the Community: through training, best practices workshops, action planning, school based activities, family education, and via advocacy and policy work, LGTBQ Connection increases the ability of community organizations, schools, health services, faith communities, government and businesses across the county to welcome and serve LGBTQ people competently.

-Cultivating the LGBTQ Hub:
+Cultivating LGBTQ Hubs:

 with county-wide awareness campaigns, an LGBTQ event calendar and program directory, community centers, and community-specific events and outreach, LGBTQ Connection serves as centers of the LGBTQ community.